Seminar in Winter Semester 2023/24:

 - Students are expected to write a paper and give a presentation about the given topic area

-- Your paper can be very focussed, concentrating on a (small) subset of the given area.
-You can for example first give an brief overview of the topic area and then dig deeper on a selected aspect
+- Your paper can be very focused, concentrating on a (small) subset of the given area.
+You can for example first give a brief overview of the topic area and then dig deeper on a selected aspect

 - Information for paper

-- 12-14 pages (including references) in English in the newer ACM format with a single column, and not the older one with two columns
+- 12-14 pages (including references) in English in the ACM format with a single column, not the old one with two columns

-- Recommended Overleaf template: https://www.overleaf.com/gallery/tagged/acm-official (use “ACM Journals Primary Article Template")
+- LaTex required, recommended Overleaf template: https://www.overleaf.com/gallery/tagged/acm-official (use “ACM Journals Primary Article Template")

 - State your name, affiliation and email address (as the only author), include an abstract and selected CCS concepts and keywords